FlyingShohsho/DeepLearningProject/README.md

 # Predicting the Olympic Medal Table - ECE046211 Final Project - Spring 2024
 ## Shoham Grunblat | Liad Mordechai

-This project focuses on predicting Olympic outcomes using advanced machine learning techniques, specifically leveraging the Paris 2024 Olympic Games as a real-time testing ground.
-Inspired by the global popularity of sports predictions and the significance of the Olympics, we aim to apply transformer-based models to automate feature extraction from plain text data.
-Our approach utilizes Hugging Face's bert-base-uncased model, which extracts 768 features, potentially streamlining the data processing pipeline compared to traditional methods.
-By building on previous work in Olympic predictions and incorporating the vast, well-documented Olympic dataset, we seek to create a robust prediction system that can handle the complex, human-driven nature of sports outcomes.
-This project not only explores the technical aspects of machine learning in sports analytics but also taps into the cultural and social significance of Olympic predictions.
-The project is implemented in Python using the libraries PyTorch, NumPy, Pandas and SciKit-Learn.

 <p align="middle">
   <img src="./assets/Paris2024.png" height="200">
 </p>